ENERGY SAVINGS TO DATE

 Campus Greenhouse Gas Emissions

-In compliance with Provincial legislation the Sustainability Office, Campus Planning & Development has been measuring, reporting and offsetting campus greenhouse gas emissions since 2010.
-The Office is responsible to prepare and submit our campus’ annual corporate emissions and Carbon Neutral Action Report (CNAR), documenting actions and future plans to reduce campus GHG emissions.
-Download the 2019 CNAR.
+In compliance with Provincial legislation the Sustainability Office, Campus Planning has been measuring, reporting and offsetting campus greenhouse gas emissions since 2010.
+The Office is responsible to prepare and submit our campus’ annual corporate emissions and Climate Change Accountability Report (CCAR), documenting actions and future plans to reduce campus GHG emissions.
+Download the 2020 CCAR.

 The table below provides a summary of the campus’ absolute greenhouse gas emissions since 2007 against campus growth and increases in student FTE.